After Registering a Company, What are the next steps to take?

-Many people make this common mistake of going to sleep after registering a business name or incorporating a limited liability company.
-However, you must know that there are some other legal steps to take and there are some other agencies to register your company with even after registration with the Corporate Affairs Commission (CAC).
+Many people make the mistake of believing that they only need to register their company with the Corporate Affairs Commission (CAC).
+Hence, upon completing the registration of their business name or incorporating a limited liability company, they go to sleep.
+However, you must know that there are some other legal steps to take and other agencies to register your company.
+Although, these other registrations should be done after completing the registration with the Corporate Affairs Commission (CAC).

 Some of these steps and agencies are listed below:

-- Federal Inland Revenue Service (FIRS)– You must register with the FIRS to register your company for tax purposes.
-This means you must obtain a Tax Identification Number (TIN) which will enable you pay your taxes.
+You must register with the FIRS to register your company for tax purposes.
+This means that you must obtain a Tax Identification Number (TIN) which will enable you to pay your taxes.
 To obtain a TIN, you must submit the following documents to the FIRS office closest to your business:

 - The Memorandum and Articles of Association of your business (if a limited liability company);